objectsyndicate/ioTank-101/README.md

 <img class='img-responsive' src="https://upload.wikimedia.org/wikipedia/commons/2/23/Chlorophyll_ab_spectra-en.svg">

-But almost impossible to detect with the naked eye.
+UV is important for other chemical reactions in various plants.

+Detecting these subtilites is almost impossible with the naked eye.
+More expensive 'quanta' sensors offer better resolution, but for a high pricepoint.
+The ioTank101 provides similar functionality in a more affordable and open package.

 ioTank-101 is now among the eco-system of open source agriculture solutions Object Syndicate provides to the masses!